Attupatil/DataSecurityEncryptDecrypt/README.md

     java Main -mode enc -in NuclearCode.txt -out WhatIsNuclear.txt -key 5

 ## Error Handling
 If there is a non-standard situation (an input file does not exist or an argument doesn’t have a value), the program does not fail.
 Instead, it displays a clear message about the problem and stop successfully.
 The message contains the word ```"Error!
-Try again, Reason:- XYZ!"``` in any case {where reason gives exact error which occured}.
+Try again, Reason:- XYZ!"``` in any case {where Reason gives exact error which occured}.